lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 :end_tab:

 :begin_tab:`tensorflow`
-In this example, we constructed our model by instantiating an `keras.models.Sequential`, with layers in the order that they should be executed passed as arguments.
-In short, `Sequential` defines a special kind of `keras.Model`, the class that presents a block in Keras.
-It maintains an ordered list of constituent `Model`s.
-Note that each of the two fully-connected layers is an instance of the `Dense` class which is itself a subclass of `Model`.
-The forward propagation (`call`) function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
-Note that until now, we have been invoking our models via the construction `net(X)` to obtain their outputs.
-This is actually just shorthand for `net.call(X)`, a slick Python trick achieved via the Block class's `__call__` function.

 Neste exemplo, nós construímos nosso modelo instanciando um `keras.models.Sequential`, com camadas na ordem que eles devem ser executados passados como argumentos.